Nash-Healey: Features

 Nash supplied Healey's company with the powertrain components: the Ambassador's inline six-cylinder OHV 234.8 CID engine and three-speed manual transmission with Borg-Warner overdrive.
 Healey fitted a lighter, higher-compression aluminum cylinder head (in place of the cast-iron stock item) with twin 1.75 in SU carburetors.
 This increased power from the stock 112 hp version to 125 hp.

 The chassis was a widened and reinforced Healey Silverstone box-section ladder-type steel frame.
 Independent front suspension, also Healey Silverstone, was by coil springs, trailing link, and an anti-roll bar.
 The rear suspension featured a Nash-supplied torque tube and live axle, replacing the Silverstone's Riley Motor parts.
 Lateral location of the axle was handled by a Panhard rod.

 Healey designed the aluminum body, but it was outsourced.
 Panelcraft Sheet Metal of Birmingham fabricated the body.
 It incorporated a Nash grille, bumpers, and other trim.
 Healey was responsible for the car's final assembly.

 The car had drum brakes all around.
-Wheels were steel, dressed up with full-diameter chrome hubcaps and 4-ply 6.40×15-inch whitewall tires.
+Wheels were steel, with full-diameter chrome hubcaps and 4-ply 6.40×15-inch whitewall tires.
 The interior featured luxurious leather upholstery, foam rubber cushions, an adjustable steering wheel, and a cigarette lighter.
-Completed vehicles were shipped to the United States for sale through the Nash dealership network.
+Completed vehicles were shipped to the United States and marketed through the Nash dealership network.